JJHPhoto/Horiseon/README.md

 6. Added image descriptions for “body” images.
 7. Removed an unnecessary img tag from the “Cost Management” graphic.
 8. Updated the copyright to 2020.
-9. Created a new “div class” to replace repeating “div classes” in the “Sidebar.” section.
+9. Created a new “div class” and named it “benefit-box” to consolidate code in the “Sidebar”.
 10. Removed unnecessary “div id” tags from two of the boxes inside the “content” box.
+11. Created a new “dive class” and named it “content-boxes” to consolidate code in the “Body”.

 ## Changes I made to the CSS.